jpvantassel/python3-course/adv/virtualenvironments.md

 jupyter notebook                      # Launch Jupyter.
 ```

-In Jupyter, `New>env` to start a new file using the virtal environment.
+In Jupyter, `New>env` to start a new file using the virtual environment.
 To use
 the virtual environment with an existing file you may need to make the change
 manually by selecting `Kernel>Change Kernel>env`.
 Regardless of how you select
-the kernel, make your changes and run the noteobok as usual.
+the kernel, make your changes and run the notebook as usual.
 When done close
 Jupyter and `deactivate` the virtual environment.

 If you wish to remove the ipython kernel associated with the virtual environment